Tecumseh: Legacy

+During the late 1960s, Tecumseh's efforts to form a Pan-Native American confederacy were mirrored in some way by what became a nativist movement, coined by some as "New Indians", but whose bellicose rhetoric proved controversial across various tribal groups.
+Historians have often treated Tecumseh's effort to build a continent-wide confederacy as an early expression of pan-Indian politics.
+His insistence that Native nations act together across linguistic and regional lines has been described as a precursor to later twentieth-century movements for intertribal solidarity and political cooperation, including pan-Indian organizations and the so-called Red Power era.
+While most modern Native activists did not organize explicitly under Tecumseh's name, scholars argue that his vision of a unified Indigenous front against U.S. expansion anticipated many of the themes that would re-emerge in twentieth-century Native nationalism.

 In the United States, Tecumseh became a legendary figure, the historical details of his life shrouded in mythology.
-According to Edmunds (2007), "the real Tecumseh has been overshadowed by a folk hero whose exploits combine the best of fact and fiction."
+According to Edmunds (2007), "the real Tecumseh has been overshadowed by a folk hero whose exploits combine the best of fact and fiction".
 Only in the late 20th century did academic historians begin to unravel fact from fiction.
 The fictional Tecumseh has been featured in poems, plays, and novels, movies, and outdoor dramas.
 Examples include George Jones's Tecumseh; or, The Prophet of the West (1844 play), Mary Catherine Crowley's Love Thrives in War (1903 novel), Brave Warrior (1952 film), and Allan W. Eckert's A Sorrow in Our Hearts: The Life of Tecumseh (1992 novel).
 James Alexander Thom's 1989 novel Panther in the Sky was made into a TV movie, Tecumseh: The Last Warrior (1995).
 The outdoor drama Tecumseh! has been performed near Chillicothe, Ohio, since 1973.
 Written by Allan Eckert, the story features a fictional, doomed romance between Tecumseh and a white settler woman, an example of the "vanishing Indian" scenario popular with white Americans.
 William Tecumseh Sherman, a Union general during the American Civil War, was also named after Tecumseh.

-In 2024, the main-belt asteroid was named in his honor.
+In 2024, the main-belt asteroid was named in his honor by the International Astronomical Union (IAU).
 Also in 2024, Firaxis Games worked with chief Ben Barnes and other members of the Shawnee Tribe to create a historically accurate depiction of Tecumseh in the video game Civilization VII.